L0rD59/models/README.md

 #### Installation

-Using Composer :
-add the enaco private repository in your composer.json :
+Using Composer, add the enaco private repository in your `composer.json` :

 ```